eiredynamic/pharos-dotnet/README.md

 ### Event-Based Listening

-As an alternative to StartReceiving, you can subscribe to the OnEvent event:
+As an alternative to StartReceiving, you can use StartReceivingWithEventsOnly and subscribe to the OnEvent event:
 ```csharp
 var probe = new Probe<string>();